fathi-riham-mn/TimeTracker/readme.md

 # Time Tracker

-A simple time tracking application made as a part of "Programming for Windows" course at the University of Finance and Administration, Department of Informatics and Mathematics.
+A simple time tracking application .
 Written in C#/.NET 4 and using the WinForms library, released publicly as open-source software under the MIT license.